-Residents of Osgoode Ward elected George Darouze to Ottawa City Council in October, 2014.
+Residents of Osgoode Ward first elected George Darouze to Ottawa City Council in October, 2014 and he was re-elected for a second consecutive term in 2018.

 George is fluent in English, French and Arabic.
 He has a degree in Telecommunications from ALBA University and has pursued Continuing Education in the subject of electronic training in voice/data and wireless communication sales.